Jóhann Jóhannsson: Collaborations and other projects

-In March 2015, Jóhann teamed up with ACME (American Contemporary Music Ensemble) and the Grammy Award-winning vocal ensemble Roomful of Teeth to perform Drone Mass. described as a contemporary oratorio, at The Metropolitan Museum of Art in New York.
+In March 2015, Jóhann teamed up with ACME (American Contemporary Music Ensemble) and the Grammy Award-winning vocal ensemble Roomful of Teeth to perform Drone Mass.
+Described as a contemporary oratorio, at The Metropolitan Museum of Art in New York.
 His list of collaborators included Tim Hecker, Hildur Guðnadóttir, Pan Sonic, CAN drummer Jaki Liebezeit, Marc Almond, Barry Adamson, and Stephen O'Malley of Sunn O))).
 In 1999, Jóhann founded the Apparat Organ Quartet, which has released two albums since 2002 with live performances in Europe, America and Japan.

 Personal life

-Jóhannsson left Reykjavík in the early 2000s, living in Copenhagen before settling in Kreuzberg, Berlin.
+Jóhann left Reykjavík in the early 2000s, living in Copenhagen before settling in Kreuzberg, Berlin.
 He had a daughter, Karolina Jóhannsdóttir, who lives in Copenhagen.

-Jóhannsson died in Berlin on 9 February 2018 at the age of 48.
-German toxicology reports indicated that a lethal combination of cocaine and flu medication was the likely cause of his death.
+Jóhann died in Berlin on 9 February 2018 at the age of 48.
+He died of heart failure, with German media stating that the toxicology report indicated that a lethal combination of cocaine and flu medication was the likely cause of his death.